-The panel must have at least two members with lived experience in Te Ao Māori and knowledge of the contemporary issues facing Māori communities in Auckland.
+The panel must have at least two members with lived experience in Te Ao Māori and knowledge of the contemporary issues facing Māori communities.

-When the panel has less than 10 members, the council must appoint additional members to meet the minimum number of members.
+If the panel has less than 15 members, the council must appoint additional members to meet the minimum number of members.

-The panel's term ends one month prior to the next local government elections in 2022.
+The panel's term ends one month prior to the next local government elections in 2025.